-process water is required at these sites, the wastewater does Water for specialty paper production is mainly used for two not require any special treatment before it is discharged to a purposes - processing our raw materials and cooling.
-Our water municipal wastewater treatment plant. consumption mainly corresponds to the volume of water that Most of the discharged water is released as freshwater to the evaporates in the drying section of our paper production.
-We surface (e.g. rivers).
-13% of our water withdrawal requires no keep cooling water in separate water circuits to reduce freshwatreatment and can be directly released back into the enviter withdrawal and the water content in the specialty papers we ronment.
-69% is treated on-site in our wastewater treatment produce (\rightarrow highlights magazine).
-The heat from cooling water plants, while the remaining 18% is sent to municipal wastewater is recovered for internal processes, and the water is returned treatment plants. unchanged to the environment.
+Water for specialty paper production is mainly used for two purposes - processing our raw materials and cooling.
+Our water consumption mainly corresponds to the volume of water that evaporates in the drying section of our paper production.
+We keep cooling water in separate water circuits to reduce freshwater withdrawal and the water content in the specialty papers we produce (\rightarrow highlights magazine).
+The heat from cooling water is recovered for internal processes, and the water is returned unchanged to the environment.

+Water discharge

-We regularly monitor wastewater guality parameters and meas-Water discharge urements based on water mass balances available at each site.
-Responsible specialty paper production is subject to strict cri-Key parameters, such as pH value and temperature, are continteria, above all regarding wastewater and water treatment.
-Nauously measured.
-Automatic water sampling ensures daily analyses of parameters such as chemical oxygen demand (COD), tional or regional legislation, as well as industry standards and certification systems (such as ISO 14001, IPPC Integrated Pollusolid content and biological oxygen demand (BOD). tion Prevention and Control) identify particularly problematic We adopt a precautionary approach and prepare for potential substances and provide guidelines on how to reduce emissions and avoid harmful effects on water.
-We manage water quality incidents through emergency plans that are easily accessible to by employing state-of-the-art water treatment technologies in all employees.
-These comprise precise procedures in the event line with national laws and requirements. of water contamination and corresponding instructions for action.
-Additional buffer tanks or ponds protect against the discharge of wastewater into the sewer system or the environment.
-Wastewater that is purified before discharge is primarily gener-There were no incidents of water contamination in 2024.
+Responsible specialty paper production is subject to strict criteria, above all regarding wastewater and water treatment.
+National or regional legislation, as well as industry standards and certification systems (such as ISO 14001, IPPC Integrated Pollution Prevention and Control) identify particularly problematic substances and provide guidelines on how to reduce emissions and avoid harmful effects on water.
+We manage water quality by employing state-of-the-art water treatment technologies in line with national laws and requirements.

-ated from stock cleaning after machine downtime (standstill) or grade changes, process water and white water from wire and felt cleaning.
+Wastewater that is purified before discharge is primarily generated from stock cleaning after machine downtime (standstill) or grade changes, process water and white water from wire and felt cleaning.
 We have on-site tertiary wastewater treatment plants at four out of six paper mills and one primary treatment plant, all of which adhere to the highest environmental standards.
 At the primary effluent treatment plant, we treat discharges and monitor their water quality before sending the preliminarily treated wastewater to a local water treatment plant under municipal discharge permits.
-Primary treatment involves pH adjustments, flocculation, sedimentation and filtration of water. -5.1% of specific freshwater Final wastewater treatment for one paper mill is contracted out withdrawal to third parties.
+Primary treatment involves pH adjustments, flocculation, sedimentation and filtration of water.
+Final wastewater treatment for one paper mill is contracted out to third parties.
 The tertiary effluent treatment plants remove impurities, such as nitrogen and phosphorus, as well as other dissolved inorganic substances, through coagulation, sedimentation, activated carbon adsorption and ion exchange methods.
 This process allows the water to be safely released back into the environment.

 One of our converting facilities has a wastewater treatment plant on-site.
 After treatment, the water is released back into the environment.
 The wastewater from all other converting sites is discharged to municipal wastewater treatment plants.
-As no
+As no process water is required at these sites, the wastewater does not require any special treatment before it is discharged to a municipal wastewater treatment plant.